Get all the latest data for Riga

 Which areas in Riga will have the best price growth over the next 5 years?

-The currently undervalued area with the best potential for outperformance over five years is Jugla, where prices remain significantly below the city average despite improving infrastructure and growing interest from younger buyers seeking affordable entry points.
+The currently undervalued area with the best potential for outperformance over five years is Jugla, where price levels remain well below what the quality of life on offer would justify relative to the rest of Riga, and where infrastructure improvements could accelerate re-rating.

 What property type will give the best return in Riga over 5 years as of 2026?